Cardiac Sonography (Echocardiography)

 Cardiac Sonography Concentration within Your Degree

-Students may complete this concentration as part of any of our Department of Radiologic Sciences Bachelor Programs.
+Students may complete this concentration as part of any of our Department Bachelor Programs.
 Dual-Concentration students can choose Cardiac Sonography in their first year.
 Cardiac Sonography is most often combined with General Sonography and Vascular Sonography.